openmpf/openmpf-docker/CONTRIBUTING.md

 for information on how to implement your component, and the [OpenMPF Contributor Guide](https://openmpf.github.io/docs/site/Contributor-Guide/index.html) for information on contributing your work to the open source repositories.
-In this section we wistarll explain the process of integrating your component code into a Docker build and how to run it as part of a Docker deployment.
+In this guide we will explain the process of integrating your component code into a Docker build and how to run it as part of a Docker deployment.

 Follow the steps in the [README](README.md#getting-started) to build and run a single-host Docker deployment before attempting to integrate your component.